-Topic Description Irrigation system maintenance Evaluate the benefits of conducting routine irrigation system maintenance, such as the servicing of sprinkler heads, on a golf course.
+Topic Description Develop golf course case studies to support the USGA Water Conservation Playbook Modern case studies are needed to demonstrate the return on investment and water conservation potential of the strategies described in our new water conservation playbook.
+We are most interested to evaluate the following under golf course conditions: Evaluate fertilizers, soil surfactants, PGRs and colorants, or their combination.
+Establish trials on salinity management, such as comparing the practical utility of using leaching requirements vs. reclamation leaching based on portable and in-ground soil sensors.
+Developing a comprehensive resource for the regional selection of drought-resistant grasses, forbs, and other plants that might be used to replace turfgrass.
+Golf course trials are also needed to better document establishment strategies, general management and weed control, and persistence over time.
+Irrigation system maintenance Evaluate the benefits of conducting routine irrigation system maintenance, such as the servicing of sprinkler heads, on a golf course.
 Projects could quantify potential water savings or improved playing conditions.
 Modernization of irrigation system auditing Irrigation audits are an important part of system maintenance.
 However, they are time consuming and not performed as often as necessary.
 Various remote sensing technologies may advance the efficiency of system audits.
-Precision irrigation scheduling Develop and implement a protocol to leverage the combination of soil moisture sensors, remote sensing technologies, and evapotranspiration (ET) models to schedule irrigation on golf course fairways.
-It will be important to identify how to best locate sensors (spatially and in terms of depth) and how to determine the point of diminishing returns for the spacing and total number of sensors.
-We are interested in the long-term reliability of this strategy and the difference in water savings in various regions.
 Drought tolerant grasses Demonstrate best renovation practices as well as the benefits from adopting new drought-resistant cultivars of both cool- and warm-season turfgrasses on golf course fairways and rough.
 We are most interested in large plots subject to play.
 Reducing winter overseeding Water conservation will be obvious when reducing winter overseeding, but there are risks associated with the decision.
 We need to better quantify these risks (and benefits beyond water conservation), evaluate and better quantify mitigation strategies, and better understand how and where this strategy can appropriately advance water conservation goals or mandates.
 Water-use components of golfer expectations Advance our general understanding of how golfers feel about water conservation and what limits the adoption of new water conservation strategies in golf courses.